Doubly transitive lines I: Higman pairs and roux: Applications and examples

 Then $B_k$ is a roux for $C_4$ when $k\in\{1,3\}$.
 In particular, evaluating $B_1$ at the character $\alpha$ defined by $\alpha(z)=z$ gives the signature matrix of a maximal ETF in $\mathbb{C}^2$, whereas doing the same for $B_3$ produces the signature matrix $\mathcal{S}_\mathrm{H}$ of Hoggar's lines.
 The roux parameters of $B_1$ are $c_1=c_{-1}=0$ and $c_\mathrm{i}=c_{-\mathrm{i}}=1$ (cf.\ Lemma~\ref{lem.conference roux}), whereas the roux parameters of $B_3$ are

-Interestingly, the roux parameters of $B_3$ generalize to an infinite family, leaving open the possibility of an infinite family of maximal ETFs that arise from roux lines.
+Hoggar's lines are known to extend to an infinite family of maximal ETFs over a finite field~\cite{GreavesIJM:20}.
+Interestingly, the roux parameters of $B_3$ generalize to an infinite family, leaving open the possibility of an infinite family of maximal complex ETFs that arise from roux lines.
 In particular, for any positive integer $j$, consider the parameters

 ($B_3$ exhibits these parameters with $j=1$.)
 Summing these parameters (and adding $2$) gives $n=16j^2(j+1)^2$.
 Take $\alpha\in\widehat{C_4}$ defined by $\alpha(z)=z$.
 Then $d:=d_\alpha^+=4j(j+1)=\sqrt{n}$, meaning that for any roux with these parameters, evaluating at $\alpha$ produces the signature matrix of a maximal ETF in $\mathbb{C}^d$.
 Furthermore, the integrality condition in Corollary~\ref{cor.roux lines integrality} is satisfied with $\sqrt{q}\in\mathbb{Z}$.
 In addition, $d_{\alpha^2}^+=\binom{d+1}{2}$, matching the necessary condition in Proposition~\ref{prop.cousin}.
 Finally, a real ETF of this size exists if and only if there exists a regular symmetric Hadamard matrix of constant diagonal, and such matrices necessarily exist whenever there is a Hadamard matrix of order $d=4j(j+1)$~\cite{FickusM:online}; the Hadamard conjecture implies that such a matrix exists for every $j$. \end{example}